Women’s AFCON: Bashir Hayford To Name Provisional Queens Squad on Friday

 “We are now required to name a provisional squad of 30 and after all the work, we

-The Queens coach will get the opportunity to assess the foreign-based players before naming his final 21 squad for the tournament in the first week of November.
+The Queens coach will get the opportunity to assess the foreign-based players before naming his final 21 squads for the tournament in the first week of November.

 The foreign-based players could not join their home-based colleagues in time due to their clubs’ insistence in releasing them only two weeks to the tournament scheduled for November 17 to Dec